Duke-Skygawker/front-end-lib-cert-template/README.md

 npm i react@17 react-dom@17

+### added global context and a color palette that was extrapolated from the vite background color (#242424)

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.